You might be keen on having your baby at a birth centre (midwife-led unit) but you’re unsure about the pain relief options. Here’s what you can expect

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

-If you’re unsure about your pain relief choices, you can use the Which?
-Birth Choice tool to compare services near you and to find out their contact details.
-You can also find out how to book a tour of your birth centre if they are offered, where you can ask questions about what kinds of pain relief are available.
+The NHS Maternity unit search (NHS, 2020) can help you to find services, contact details and information.
+You can contact each unit directly to find out how to book a tour of your birth centre if they are offered, where you can ask questions about what kinds of pain relief are available.